The Education Funding Shortfall

 OUR STATE IS FAILING OUR KIDS

 In 2012, the Washington State Supreme Court ruled unanimously in the McCleary case that state government had failed its paramount constitutional duty to fully fund basic education for our children.
 They ordered the State to come up with a plan to fix it, determine the amount of money needed, and then fully fund basic education by the 2017-2018 school year.
-The Legislature came up with a plan, but it has been dragging its feet on funding, even though the Court is now fining the State $100,000 day for balking at its duty.
-The longer the State shirks its responsibility, the more expensive the solution, while our children continue to suffer the consequences.
-More on how we got into this mess here.

 THE SHAMEFUL STATUS QUO

-This is what the funding gap looks like to parents, children and their teachers who live and breathe it every school day: overcrowded classrooms … lack of basic textbooks and essential learning materials … slow erosion of arts, music, theatre and sports programs … unsafe buildings … overwhelmed teachers … an endless cycle of scrambling to make up the difference.
-The worst consequence may be that too many have come to accept to the shameful status quo of the K-12 funding gap:
+This is what the funding crisis looks like to parents, children and their teachers who live and breathe it every school day: overcrowded classrooms … lack of basic textbooks and essential learning materials … slow erosion of arts, music, theatre and sports programs … unsafe buildings … overwhelmed teachers … an endless cycle of scrambling to make up the difference.
+The worst consequence may be that too many have come to accept to the shameful status quo of the K-12 funding shortfall.

 WE NEED NEW REVENUE